Tsonga people

-The Tsonga people (Vatsonga) are a Bantu ethnic group primarily native to Southern Mozambique and South Africa (Limpopo and Mpumalanga).
+The Tsonga people (Vatsonga) are a Bantu ethnic group primarily native to Southern Mozambique (Inhambane, Gaza and Maputo) and South Africa (Limpopo and Mpumalanga).
 They speak Xitsonga, a Southern Bantu language.

 A very small number of Tsonga people are also found in Zimbabwe and Northern Eswatini.
 The Tsonga people of South Africa share some history with the Tsonga people of Southern Mozambique, and have similar cultural practices, but differ in the dialects spoken.